A warm welcome to

 - Luxury bed linen and towels provided.

 - Books - trains and railways, reference, fiction, and board games.
-Guests often like to take the train from our local station at Alnmouth, ten minutes from us, into Newcastle after playing our Newcastle and Gateshead Monopoly game.
+Guests often like to take the train from our local station at Alnmouth (free parking), ten minutes from us, into Newcastle after playing our Newcastle and Gateshead Monopoly game.
 Try this for fun

 - Clock radio and alarm with charging station.
 Selection of phone chargers.